 All recreators must sign-out when they are done.
 If visitors fail to sign-out, authorities will assume that the visitors are still in the training areas and possibly in danger and/or in need of assistance and will proceed to initiate a search; actions which could result in loss of recreational access privileges.

-For the purposes of recreational use of JBER, visitors are defined as personnel TDY or those visiting friends or family for 30 days or less from outside Alaska.
+For the purposes of recreational use of JBER, visitors are defined as personnel visiting friends or family for 30 days or less from outside Alaska.
 Visitors may recreate without an iSportsman permit ONLY while accompanied by an individual that is authorized to recreate on JBER and is properly signed in to the iSportsman system.
 Visitors may recreate in the training areas unaccompanied if they obtain their own iSportsman permit and properly sign in and out of the system.

 The US Government will not be liable for any damage or injury to equipment, persons, or property resulting from the use or participation in any recreational activity on JBER lands.
 Anyone who engages in recreational and natural resource harvesting activities, do so completely at their own risk.
 Recreational users and those harvesting natural resources are financially liable for damage to government or private property resulting from their activities.